Dinajpur Medical College: Academics

-M Abdur Rahim Medical College admits 180 students into the MBBS degree programme yearly under the government medical admission test.
-M Abdur Rahim Medical College is under DGHS and curriculum by Bangladesh Medical and Dental Council (BMDC).
+Dinajpur Medical College admits 180 students into the MBBS degree programme yearly under the government medical admission test.
+Dinajpur Medical College is under DGHS and curriculum by Bangladesh Medical and Dental Council (BMDC).
 The admission test is conducted centrally under Directorate General of Health Services.
-M Abdur Rahim Medical College admits a good number of postgraduate students on different postgraduate courses offering by the college under BSMMU.
-M Abdur Rahim Medical College is affiliated with BSMMU and Bangladesh College of Physicians and Surgeons.
+Dinajpur Medical College admits a good number of postgraduate students to different postgraduate course offered by the college under BSMMU.
+Dinajpur Medical College is affiliated with BSMMU and Bangladesh College of Physicians and Surgeons.
 For foreign students, admission is through the Embassy of Bangladesh in respective countries.
-Many students from Pakistan, Nepal, Bhutan are Studying here.
-It is good achievement of M Abdur Rahim Medical College.
+Many students are admitted from Pakistan, Nepal, Bhutan.
 25 batches have passed from this medical college successfully.

 Courses

-M Abdur Rahim Medical College offers both undergraduate and postgraduate degrees.
+Dinajpur Medical College offers both undergraduate and postgraduate degrees.

-MARMC Journal

-M Abdur Rahim Medical College Journal (MARMCJ) is BMDC recognised journal, published twice a year.
-It accepts original papers, review articles, case reports and short communications related to various disciplines of medical science for publication.
-Paper should be solely contributed to the journal.